 If you suspect your child is suffering from an anxiety disorder, the best first step is to book an appointment with a qualified child psychologist.
-They can help identify the disorder and help working with your child.
-One of the keyways anxiety disorders are treated is with cognitive behavioural therapy (CBT) .
+They can help identify the disorder and help to work with your child.
+One of the keyways anxiety disorders are treated is with cognitive behavioural therapy (CBT).
 This teaches the child about their thought processes and how their thoughts affect how they feel.
 CBT allows children to gain control over their thoughts and how to face fears and difficulties.
-Parents can also benefit from CBT and counselling sessions, to help them improve management of these anxieties at home.
+Parents can also benefit from CBT and counselling sessions, to help them improve the management of these anxieties at home.

 Is the modern world contributing to anxiety?